jonev/HTTP-REST-test-DSL/README.md

 - Global Headers: Define a header once, use it in multiple tests
 - Headers included in every test: Globally defined headers which will be present in every request
 - Define multiple tests, where each test consist of:
-  - Environment: Define variables, objects or headers related to the test
+  - Environment: Define variables, objects or headers to be used in the test
   - GET/POST/PUT/DELETE requests
-    - Add body to the request
+    - Add json body to the request
     - Inject variables into the resource url
     - Save values from the response body to a variable
   - Assertions of test response